Baltimore accent

 A Baltimore accent, also known as Baltimorese and sometimes humorously spelled Bawlmerese or Ballimorese, is an accent or sub-variety of Delaware Valley English (a dialect whose largest hub is Philadelphia) that originates among blue-collar residents of Baltimore, Maryland, United States.
 It extends into the Baltimore metropolitan area and northeastern Maryland.

 At the same time, there is considerable linguistic diversity within Baltimore, which complicates the notion of a singular "Baltimore accent".
-According to linguists, the accent of white blue-collar Baltimoreans is different from the African-American Vernacular English accent of black Baltimoreans.
+According to linguists, the accent of white blue-collar Baltimoreans is different from the African-American Vernacular English accent of Black Baltimoreans.
 White working-class families who migrated out of Baltimore to the northwestern suburbs brought local pronunciations with them.
+In suburbs south of Baltimore, the accent includes over-enunciation of most words, e.g. pronouncing Baltimore, "Ball-Tee-More."

 Pronunciation

-The Baltimore accent that originated among white blue-collar residents closely resembles blue-collar Philadelphia-area English pronunciation in many ways.
+The Baltimore accent that originated among white blue-collar residents closely resembles and is virtually indistinguishable from blue-collar Philadelphia-area English pronunciation.
 These two cities are the only major ports on the Eastern Seaboard never to have developed non-rhotic speech among European American speakers; they were greatly influenced in their early development by Hiberno-English, Scottish English, and West Country English.
 Due to the significant similarity between the speeches of Baltimore, Philadelphia, Delaware and southern New Jersey, sociolinguists refer to them collectively as the Mid-Atlantic regional dialect.
 In Baltimore accents, sounds around //r// are often "smoothed" or elided.
-For example, a word like bureau is commonly pronounced //ˈbiroʊ// (e.g., Federal Beer-o of Investigation) and mirror is commonly pronounced //mir// ("mere"); the related mare–mayor merger also exists.
+For example, a word like bureau is commonly pronounced //ˈbiroʊ// (e.g., Federal Beer-o of Investigation) and mirror is pronounced rarely as //mir// ("mere"); the related mare–mayor merger also exists.